PinkBro05/blog-portfolio/content/posts/PACO.md

 ## Problem Statement

-The Routing Finding Problem also known as Shortest Path Problem where the algorithm needs to determining the most optimal path between a starting location (origin) and one or more target locations (destinations) in a given environment, It’s also have many of variable such as Traveling Sale Man (TSP) where the algorithm need to construct a tour which travel to all locations only once and comeback to the start location.
+The Routing Finding Problem also known as Shortest Path Problem where the algorithm needs to determining the most optimal path between a starting location (origin) and one or more target locations (destinations) in a given environment, It's also have many of variable such as Traveling Sale Man (TSP) where the algorithm need to construct a tour which travel to all locations only once and comeback to the start location.

+In mathematical terms, given a graph $G = (V, E)$ with vertices $V$ and edges $E$, and a cost function $c: E \rightarrow \mathbb{R}^+$, find a path $P = (v_1, v_2, \ldots, v_n)$ such that:

+$$\sum_{i=1}^{n-1} c(v_i, v_{i+1})$$

+is minimized, where $v_1$ is the origin and $v_n$ is the destination.

 In this project, the environment is modeled as a 2D directed graph, where nodes represent locations and edges represent possible paths with associated traversal cost (the connection between nodes can be either 1 direction or bidirectional).
 The goal is to search for the lowest-cost path from the origin to one of the destination nodes.
 Also, in this project, we also explore TSP.
 To model this problem, we represent the problem using graph data structure.
 A graph contains a finite set of nodes and a set of directed or undirected edges that connect pairs of nodes.

-Ant Colony Optimization (ACO) : ACO is a meta-heuristic inspired by the ant’s behavior.
+Ant Colony Optimization (ACO) : ACO is a meta-heuristic inspired by the ant's behavior.
 It uses probabilistic paths influenced by pheromone trails and heuristic information.
 ACO is well-suited for complex and dynamic problems but can be computationally expensive.

 ## Methodology